Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present the numerical results of our proposed \alg~on real-world datasets, to substantiate its superior performance in terms of communication efficiency and robustness to various topologies and data heterogeneity.
+In this section, we present the numerical performance of \alg~on real-world datasets, to substantiate its superior performance in terms of communication efficiency and robustness to various topologies and data heterogeneity.